Loss of Appetite Causes, Symptoms, Treatments and more

 Conclusion

 Loss of appetite may be due to various reasons like stress, infection, allergies and other medical conditions.
-Loss of appetite may lead to unhealthy weight loss and affects the quality of life.
+Loss of appetite may lead to unhealthy weight loss and affect the quality of life.

 Small steps can help with appetite loss.
 Exercise helps to burn calories and increases your hunger sensation.

-Try eating small meals rather than big three meals a day.
-Always drink fluid to avoid the risk of dehydration.
+Try eating small meals rather than the three big meals a day.
+Always drink fluids to avoid the risk of dehydration.

 The factors that affect a person's appetite are lifestyle, mental health and physical health.

-There are many reasons that stimulate loss of appetite.
-Bacterial infection, seasonal flu and sinus, food poisoning and side effects of medication.
+There are many reasons that stimulate a loss of appetite.
+Bacterial infection, seasonal flu, sinus, food poisoning and side effects of medication.

 Try to eat one large meal a day and a few snacks that are protein-rich in between.
 Small snacks between your meals can be helpful, and they will be easy on your stomach.